djeada/OpenFoam-Tutorials/notes/06_turbulence_models.md

 # Turbulence and Turbulence Modeling in OpenFOAM

-## A Comprehensive Guide for CFD Practitioners

----

-## 1. What Is Turbulence?

 Turbulence is the chaotic, seemingly random motion of fluid particles.
 Almost every flow in engineering practice is turbulent — from air flowing over a car to water in a pipe.
 Understanding and modeling turbulence is the single most important challenge